About the Honors Program

 - To provide faculty with opportunities to explore their passion while engaging high-achieving students.

 At Wayne State College, belonging to the Honors Program means not only distinction, but special opportunities and challenges for students with high aspirations.
-In any academic program at WSC, Honors students have the option of choosing one of three honors options, those being High Honors in the Major, Honors in the Major, and Scholar in the Major.
+In any academic program at WSC, honors students have the option of choosing one of three honors options: High Honors in the Major, Honors in the Major, and Scholar in the Major.

 In addition to the Honors curriculum and distinctions on the transcript, Honors at WSC carries additional benefits:

 Honors Club is a student organization led by Honors students.
 The Club provides an opportunity to meet socially with other Honors students and learn about unique opportunities for Honors students.

 Honors Students can register for their classes before other students because of their active Honors status.

 Students who meet the full requirements of their designated Honors Program will receive recognition at Commencement.

 National Collegiate Honors Council